Sioniac

 Sioniac ([sjɔnjak]; Seunhac) is a commune in the Corrèze department of Nouvelle-Aquitaine region in central France.

-Etymology
+Toponymy

 The origin of the Sioniac's name today has evolved over time.
-From records, it is first recorded as Siuiniacum during the 9th centaury, the suffice -acum being Latin for the property of the man Sivinius.
+From records, it is first recorded as Siuiniacum during the 9th century, the suffice -acum being Latin for the property of the man Sivinius.
 It is later recorded as Siviniaco vico and Siviniacus in 859 and by 1315 as Seunhac in Occitan.